BluBracket/docs.blubracket.com/content/how-to/add-user/index.md

 ---
-title: "Adding A BluBracket User"
+title: "Adding a BluBracket user"
-description: "How to Add A BluBracket User"
+description: "How to add a BluBracket user"
-lead: "How to Add A BluBracket User"
+lead: "How to add a BluBracket user"
 date: 2022-01-12T02:48:57+00:00
 draft: false
 weight: 300